thomasjsn/uimg/readme.md

 µIMG is meant to be placed behind a caching service, like a CDN, Cloudflare or a caching nginx web server.

-Each image has an `accessed` value that increases by one each time the image is viewed.
-This counter is mostly useless, since this service is meant be be behind a caching layer.
-But it can be used to determined if the image has been accessed at all.
-Images that have never been viewed, and are a week old will be purged.

-Images can be resized by adding dimensions to the URL, e.g.: `/300x300/1u5c7w.jpg`, image ratio will not change.
-The resized image is stored on the S3 back-end and will be used for future requests.

 ## Requirements
 * nginx (untested on Apache)
 * PHP 7.x